 Traditional eLearning, video-based training, and facilitated learning are valuable tools in the market that provide the “what things are.”
 However, business simulations are now playing a critical role in talent development.
 They provide learners with the hands-on experience of “how things actually work.”

 Let’s take business acumen training and the concept of “revenue” as an example.
 Advantexe offers an asynchronous learning program called the Foundations of Business Acumen.
-The program combines short video lessons that introduce the topics and an interactive simulation that allows learners to “trybusiness-simulation-the-how them” in real-world settings.
+The program combines short video lessons that introduce the topics and an interactive simulation that allows learners to “try them” in real-world settings.

 The eLearning portion utilizes animated videos to define how revenue is derived.
 “Revenue is created by multiplying the number of units sold with the price.”
 This is great.
 Yes, revenue is units sold multiplied by price, but what is driving the generation of that revenue?
 How is revenue actually created?
 As an individual contributor, manager, or leader in a company, what could you be doing to impact that revenue?
 How can learners do their job more effectively in support of more and higher quality revenue?